Warwick, Rhode Island

 Sunny Days: 200

-46100 Affordability
+95100 Affordability

-80100 Schools
+79100 Schools

-25100 Diversity
+60100 Diversity

-90100 Safety
+100100 Safety

 Safety First

-Warwick is considered one of the safest places to live not just in Rhode Island, but in the entire country.
+Warwick is considered one of the safest places to live not just in Rhode Island but in the entire country.
 Crime rates are well below the national average, and many residents report feeling safe walking alone at night.
-Furthermore, you get easy access to the rest of New England and the New York due to the city’s centralized location.
+Furthermore, you get easy access to the rest of New England and New York due to the city’s centralized location.
 That means you experience all the best parts of northeastern life while residing in a safe enclave.
 Families in particular love to call Warwick home due to its safety and cleanliness, and young urban professionals like it for the work opportunities.

-Lifestyle of Warwick
+Lifestyle

-Schools of Warwick
+Schools

 Working on it